kadena-community/voting-dapp/README.md

 - `frontend` provides the files for a basic React application for the frontend of the election application.
 - `snippets` holds scripts that enable you to interact with the blockchain using the `@kadena/client` TypeScript library.

-See the [Election application workshop](https://docs.kadena.io/build/election) for more information about these folders and how to build the election application.
+See the [Election workshop](https://docs.kadena.io/resources/election-workshop) for more information about these folders and how to build the election application.